 Per Karl, Phase 2 clinical trials for hair loss product HMI-115 are planned for Q4 2021 (but no proof anywhere else).
 This matches what we expected per the prior updates that I discussed in May (see further below).
 Note that HMI-115 is the same as Bayer’s prolactin receptor antibody.
 Hope Medicine has the rights to the development of this product.

 Hope Medicine (China) Raises $56 Million

-Until now, Kintor Pharmaceutical (China) was the main reason for the excitement.
+Until now, Kintor Pharmaceutical (China) was the main reason for recent excitement.
 However, this weekend, the participants on this site’s hair loss chat are discussing Hope Medicine.
 Out of the blue, this startup company received $56 million in a Series B round of financing.
 Investment firms Qiming Venture Partners and Grand Flight Investment led the way.

 Other investors include: HighLight Capital; Sinovation Ventures (a venture capital firm led by former Google China head Kai-Fu Lee); and Trustbridge.
 More here.

 “Previously, HopeMed signed an exclusive license agreement with Bayer AG on the development and commercialization of a human antibody (HMI-115) targeting the prolactin (PRL) receptor for the treatment of male and female pattern hair loss.
 At present, HMI-115 has completed phase I clinical trials in the European Union, with positive safety results.
 The global multi-center phase II clinical trials for androgenic alopecia and will soon be launched.“